brianwoo/react-refresher/README.md

     - updating state -> re-render -> useEffect -> **infinite loop**
 - useEffect dependencies
     - pass in the dependency array
+    - dependencies are related by OR. i.e. ONE dependency is changed useEffect is going to exec.

 ```js
 // Basic without dependencies